MasterWithAhmad/locust-hub-platform/frontend/README.md

-# Frontend Application
+# LocustHub Frontend Application

 ## Overview
-This is the frontend application for the News Recommendation System, built with Node.js, Express, and Bootstrap 5.
-It serves static HTML pages with a clean and responsive user interface.
+This is the frontend application for the Locust Prediction System, built with Node.js, Express, and Bootstrap 5.
+It provides an interactive dashboard for monitoring and predicting locust swarms with a clean, responsive user interface.

 ## Features
 - Responsive design using Bootstrap 5
-- Server-side rendering with Express
+- Real-time data visualization with Chart.js
-- Static file serving
-- Clean and intuitive UI
+- Interactive prediction interface
-- User authentication pages
+- User authentication and authorization
-- Dashboard and analytics views
+- Dashboard with key metrics and alerts
+- Environmental data visualization
+- Historical prediction tracking

 ## Prerequisites
 - Node.js (v14+)